-There’s no simple answer.
-But consider this: Dahlia tubers can survive a frost or two if the ground is still warm.
-I’d be worried if my dahlia tubers were exposed to multiple nights of -4 to -10 degrees Celsius outdoors.
-And finally, a frozen dahlia tuber is a dead dahlia tuber.
-Use your best judgement and err on the side of caution.
+There’s no simple answer to this question, but dahlia tubers can survive a frost or two if the ground is still warm.
+I’d start to get worried if my dahlia tubers were exposed to multiple nights of -4°C to -10°C outdoors.
+Remember: a frozen dahlia tuber is a dead dahlia tuber.
+Use your best judgment and err on the side of caution.
 If you wait until the ground is frozen to dig up your tubers, you’ll be out of luck.

-There are a couple of different methods for storing dahlias so they survive the winter in your basement.
-No method is better than another, pick one that you feel is most convenient for you.
+Here are my three methods for storing dahlias so they can survive the winter in your basement.
+No method is better than another, so pick one that you feel is most convenient for you:

-- Wrap in Plastic: Place clean and labelled dahlias in a plastic grocery bag or black garbage bag.
+- Wrap your dahlia tubers in plastic.
+Place clean and labelled dahlias in a plastic grocery bag or black garbage bag.
 Do not tie the bag shut, as you still want there to be some airflow.
 Place the bag in a cardboard box, making sure that the dahlias stay dark.

 - Place the dahlias in a container with barely moist (but not wet!) peat moss, growing mix, vermiculite, or a combination of all three.
 It doesn’t matter which one you choose.
 Cover loosely with a black plastic bag to keep it dark.

 - Are your dahlias in containers?
 You can just trim the stem, cover the dahlia loosely so it is dark and there is still airflow, and store the whole container in the basement.
 You could also store it in an attached garage as long as the temperature doesn’t go below freezing.